wwwg/gafnet/README.md

 # gafnet
-P2P communication written in C
+P2P communication library for C. Maybe in the future use for cryptocurrency?